-- that this/ these audiences' share similarities?
+- that this/these audiences' share similarities?

 - of this audiences' needs?

 - that this audience is big enough?

 - that this audience is locatable?

-What will we have to change to reach that audience - do we want to change?
+What will we have to change to reach this audience - do we want to change?

-- · Audience Development Planner tool
+- Audience Development Planner tool

 - SWOT tool applied to audiences (appendix)

 - · Competitor analysis

-- Market Audit
+- · Market Audit

 - Audience Spectrum

-- · Introduction to research methods
+- Introduction to research methods

+- theaudienceagency.org/resources